 Instructions

-- Prepare the beef: Pat the beef sirloin dry with paper towels.
-This ensures a good sear and tender results.
-Season generously with salt and pepper.
+- Prepare the beef: Pat the sirloin dry with paper towels.
+Season with salt and pepper to taste.
+Slice thinly against the grain to reduce chewiness.

 - Sear the beef: Heat 1 tbsp olive oil in a large skillet over medium-high heat.
-Sear the beef strips in batches, about 1-2 minutes per side, until browned but not cooked through.
-Remove and set aside.
+Sear the strips in batches for 1–2 minutes per side until browned but not fully cooked.
+Remove and set aside to rest.

-- Create the sauce base: Sprinkle the flour over the mushrooms and stir well, cooking for 1-2 minutes to eliminate raw flour flavor.
-Slowly whisk in the beef broth, ensuring no lumps form, and bring to a gentle simmer.
+- Create the sauce base: Sprinkle flour evenly over the mushroom mixture and stir for 1–2 minutes to cook raw flour taste.
+Gradually whisk in beef broth, breaking up any bits and bringing to a gentle simmer until slightly thickened.

-- Finish with sour cream: Remove the pan from heat and gently fold in the sour cream.
-Adjust seasoning with salt and pepper.
-Reheat briefly if needed, but avoid boiling after adding sour cream to prevent curdling.
+- Fold in sour cream: Remove the pan from direct heat.
+Gently fold in sour cream until uniform.
+Adjust salt and pepper.
+Rewarm briefly if needed, but avoid boiling after adding dairy to prevent breakdown.

 Tips for Success